 - Water your yard/garden during the coolest, least windy, and/or least sunny time of the day (usually overnight or early morning, ideally after midnight / before dawn) to avoid losing a lot of water via evaporation.
 And be sure to avoid over-watering; many plants do not need to be watered every day, and some rarely need to be watered at all.

 - When you add new plants, trees, or other vegetation, select drought-tolerant or native/adapted plants that require little, if any, irrigation.
 To get information on how to choose the best plants for your area, click here.

-- Turf grass typically requires much more water than groundcover or shrubs, so the less lawn area you have, the less irrigating you will need to do.
-If adding or reseeding grass areas, select a drought-tolerant grass variety or consider replacing the grass area with groundcover.
+- Turf grass typically requires much more water than groundcover or shrubs, so the less lawn area you have, the less watering you will need to do.
+If adding or reseeding grass areas, select a drought-tolerant, native grass variety or consider replacing the grass area with groundcover or native plants.
 As an added bonus, most types of groundcovers and some types of grasses will only grow a few inches tall, so they would rarely if ever need to be mowed.

 - If you have an irrigation system or sprinklers, make sure that all spray or drip spouts are oriented in such a way that they are watering planted areas only and are not watering the sides of buildings, pathways or other paved areas.
 In addition to wasting water, allowing water to pool up on pavement can make it slippery to walk on an can degrade the pavement over time.